godotengine/godot-docs/classes/class_skeletonmodification2djiggle.rst

 - void **set_damping** **(** :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_damping** **(** **)**

-The default amount of dampening applied to the Jiggle joints, if they are not overridden.
+The default amount of damping applied to the Jiggle joints, if they are not overridden.
 Higher values lead to more of the calculated velocity being applied.

 .. rst-class:: classref-item-separator